-Committee Chairman Memb Committee members standing for election or re-election Group Audit Committee £75,000 £40,000 David Nish (Chairman), James Forese and Jackson Tai Group Risk Committee £150,000 £40,000 Jackson Tai (Chairman), Dame Carolyn Fairbairn, Steven Guggenheimer, Dr José Antonio Meade Kuribreña, Eileen Murray and David Nish Group Remuneration Committee £75,000 £40,000 Rachel Duan, Dame Carolyn Fairbairn, James Forese and Dr José Antonio Meade Kuribreña Nomination & Corporate Governance Committee N/A £33,000 Mark E Tucker (Chairman), Rachel Duan, Dame Carolyn Fairbairn, James Forese, Steven Guggenheimer, Dr José Antonio Meade Kuribreña, Eileen Murray, David Nish and Jackson Tai Technology Governance Working Group £60,000 £30,000 Eileen Murray (co-Chair), Steven Guggenheimer (co-Chair) and Jackson Tai
+Committee Chair Member Committee members standing for election or re-election Group Audit Committee £75,000 £40,000 David Nish (Chair), Rachel Duan, James Forese and Eileen Murray Group Risk Committee £150,000 £40,000 James Forese (Chair), Geraldine Buckingham, Dame Carolyn Fairbairn, Steven Guggenheimer, Kalpana Morparia and David Nish Group Remuneration Committee £75,000 £40,000 Dame Carolyn Fairbairn (Chair), Geraldine Buckingham, Rachel Duan and Dr José Antonio Meade Kuribreña Nomination & Corporate Governance Committee N/A £33,000 Mark E Tucker (Chair), Geraldine Buckingham, Rachel Duan, Dame Carolyn Fairbairn, James Forese, Steven Guggenheimer, Dr José Antonio Meade Kuribreña, Kalpana Morparia, Eileen Murray and David Nish Technology Governance Working Group £60,000 £30,000 Eileen Murray (co-Chair) and Steven Guggenheimer (co-Chair)

-- \ For further details of the roles and accountabilities of each of these Board Committees, see pages 237 to 287 of the 2021 Annual Report & Accounts. - \\ The table does not include Committee members retiring and not standing for re-election at the AGM. - \\\ The Group Remuneration Committee Chairman is currently Pauline van der Meer Mohr who is not standing for re-election at the AGM. - \\\\ The Group Chairman serves as the Chairman of the Nomination & Corporate Governance Committee and receives no additional fee in respect of this position.
+- For further details of the roles and accountabilities of each of these Board Committees, see pages 259 to 301 of the 2022 Annual Report & Accounts.
+Details of the role of the Technology Governance Working Group are set out on page 251 of the 2022 Annual Report & Accounts. - The table does not include Committee members retiring and not standing for re-election at the 2023 AGM, and outlines the membership of each Committee with effect from the conclusion of the AGM. - The Group Chairman serves as the Chair of the Nomination & Corporate Governance Committee and receives no additional fee in respect of this position.